 But by the end of the week it was also one of the most invigorating times of my life.
 There were many skaters there that year from many different countries.
 I did a very short routine in the gala with some spirals, and years after people told me that they still remember that nice moment when a South African came and did that.

-People are capable of more than they think they are.
 If someone says to you, you are inclined to have this and that limitations, you’ll never reach this, you’re bad at that – just use everything to improve yourself.
 If I had accepted the limitations other people had set for me or cared what people thought, I never would have done any of this.